bc-discord/bc-discord.github.io/pages/catalogs/makers.md

 ---
 # Makers

 Someone who has some involvement of producing their balisong, even if minimal such as tuning and assembly.
+These categorizations of makers are based their most popular and relevant balisongs; they are mostly true, but few execepts occur.

 Terms
 - CNC (computer numerical control): Computerized machining tool.